Th3Wol7/Degree-of-Separation-C-/README.md

 Holly Green is a close contact of Ojay Donaldson, and Ojay Donaldson is a close contact of Gina Kingston, then there are three (3) degrees of separation between Rose Gallenger and Gina Kingston.
 In relation to geographical llocations, two users are said to be from the same  location if they both share one of all of the following: school, work or community.
+These person are clasiffied as close friends.
 <br>The following operation can be done with regards to the network created from the file data:
-- Read and display users data
+- Read and display user's data
-- Update a users information and activities in bothe the network and files
+- Update a user's information and activities in both the network and files
-- Deletea user from both the network and the files.
+- Delete a user from both the network and the files.
-- Suggest activities of the users friends/close friends to the current user.
+- Suggest activities of the user's friends/close friends to the current user.
 - Find and display the any link and degree of seperation between the current user and any random user that exists in the network.